Civil Service Fast Stream UK Guide (2026)

 Stage 3: Civil Service Fast Stream Assessment Centre (FSAC)

-• Written Exercise: You’ll be asked to analyse information and present your findings in a clear, structured report.
+• Written Advice Exercise: You’ll be asked to analyse information and present your findings in a clear, structured report.

 • Stakeholder Communication Exercise: This scenario tests your communication skills and ability to handle a complex situation with multiple stakeholders.